 But if you experience pain while your baby is breastfeeding and nothing really works, you can always talk to your doctor or a lactation consultant.

-The moment you get a good latch, your baby will be able to have as much milk as it wants and this will stimulate your milk supply.
+The moment you get a good latch, your baby will be able to have as much milk as it wants, and this can boost your milk supply.

 #10.
 Avoid using nipple shields